Joshuah143/JetPointNet/DEVELOPMENT.md

 - If the chunk size is small then is increased, the files orignially created will not be overwritten causing data duplication

+- 4 arrays are saved to the npz files, only 3 of them are ever used and only 2 are actually relivant to the model, could be low hanging fruit for speed improvment.

+- `NUM_CHUNK_THREADS` is always used by awk_to_npz, but we could actually use the `min(NUM_CHUNK_THREADS, num_chunks)` to avoid empty proccesses